lone-cloud/next-deploy/README.md

 For AWS deployments, when using the `domainType` option with either `apex` or `domain` values, the automatic redirection from the unsupported domain type will not automatically work, but there are manual one time steps you [outlined here](https://simonecarletti.com/blog/2016/08/redirect-domain-https-amazon-cloudfront/#configuring-the-amazon-s3-static-site-with-redirect).
 In summary, you will have to create a new S3 bucket and set it up with static website hosting to redirect requests to your supported subdomain type (ex. "www.example.com" or "example.com").
 To be able to support HTTPS redirects, you'll need to set up a CloudFront distribution with the S3 redirect bucket as the origin.
 Finally, you'll need to create an "A" record in Route 53 with your newly created CloudFront distribution as the alias target.

+## Deployment State

+For AWS deployments, Next Deploy must know the state of your previous deployment, otherwise it will start spinning up new instances.
+You may find the local state files in your `.next-deploy` directory.

+When working on a team or trying to implement [CI/CD](#CICD) it is advisable to persist the deployment state for each stage using the `stage` AWS option.
+Alternatively, one may backup and restore the deployment state by using the `onPreDeploy` and `onPostDeploy` callbacks.

 ### CI/CD

 Implement [CI/CD](#https://en.wikipedia.org/wiki/CI/CD) in your workflow with Next Deploy by substituting environment variables into your `next-deploy.config.js`.